-Maintenance groups at Glasgow & Clyde Weight Management Service (GCWMS) are run by Dietitians, Physiotherapists or Technical Instructors.
+Maintenance groups at Glasgow & Clyde Specialist Weight Management Service (GCSWMS) are run by Dietitians, Physiotherapists or Technical Instructors.

-Patients at GCWMS enter the Maintenance Phase after completion of Phase 1 and 2 of the programme.Patients attend monthly for 12 sessions.
+Patients at GCSWMS enter the Maintenance Phase after completion of Phase 1 and 2 of the programme.Patients attend monthly for 12 sessions.

 All patients are weighed and attend a one hour group session.

 The skills and knowledge learned in Phase 1 and 2 of the programme are reinforced through group discussion.Topics covered include: